open-cluster-management-io/enhancements/enhancements/sig-architecture/68-token-registration/README.md

 2. A network outage resulted in the spoke cluster loosing connectivity to the hub api server for an extended period of time
 3. A service account was intentionally deleted (e.g. the associated token was compromised) and replaced.

+#### Story 7 - Support for add-ons using token authentication

+The [AddOn Framework](https://github.com/open-cluster-management-io/addon-framework) along with existing add-ons will also require the ability to use tokens to authenticate against the hub cluster.

+The add-on should automatically use the same registration method (i.e. csr or token) as the Klusterlet.

 ### Implementation Details/Notes/Constraints [optional]

 TODO